CloudLabsAI-Azure/AIW-Security-Immersion/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/azure/azure-security-center?label=Commit%20activity&style=plastic)
 ![GitHub issues](https://img.shields.io/github/issues/azure/azure-security-center?label=Issues&style=plastic)

-Welcome to the Azure Security Center community repository.
+Welcome to the Microsoft Defender  for Cloud community repository.
 This repository contains:

 - Security recommendations that are in private preview
 - Programmatic remediation tools for security recommendations
 - PowerShell scripts for programmatic management
-- Azure Policy custom definitions for at-scale management of Azure Security Center
+- Azure Policy custom definitions for at-scale management of Microsoft Defender  for Cloud
 - Logic App templates that work with Security Center's Logic App connectors (to automate response to Security alerts and recommendations)
 - Logic App templates that help you run regular tasks or reports within the scope of Azure Security Center
 - Custom workbooks to visualize Azure Security Center data

-All of the above will help you work programmatically at scale with Azure Security Center and provide you additional value to secure your environment, some of which has not yet been embedded into the product (yet).
+All of the above will help you work programmatically at scale with Microsoft Defender  for Cloud and provide you additional value to secure your environment, some of which has not yet been embedded into the product (yet).
 You can submit any questions or requests [here](https://github.com/Azure/Azure-Security-Center/issues).

 ## What's new?
 Please find the latest and greatest automations on our [What's New Page](https://github.com/Azure/Azure-Security-Center/wiki/What's-New).